Join the Bands

 Welcome to the Yale Bands!
 Whether you’re an incoming first-year or a veteran Yalie, we’re glad you’re interested.
 The three ensembles are comprised of more than 125 individuals.
 They make more than 60 appearances per year and are responsible for the entire heckelphone population of Connecticut.
-There is a place for everyone in the Yale Bands: the Yale Concert Band is for Yale’s finest classical wind players, the Yale Jazz Ensembles combine the combo and big band styles of jazz and present a variety of music from standards to contemporary charts; and the Yale Precision Marching Band wants to assemble the most fun, spirited group (with room for musicians and non-musicians alike) ever to set foot in New Haven.
+There is a place for everyone in the Yale Bands: the Yale Concert Band is for Yale’s finest classical wind players; the Yale Jazz Ensembles combine the combo and big band styles of jazz and present a variety of music from standards to contemporary charts; and the Yale Precision Marching Band wants to assemble the most fun, spirited group (with room for musicians and non-musicians alike) ever to set foot in New Haven.
 There is crossover between the ensembles, as some people play in two or even all three bands.
 The Yale Bands and their members are very important in Yale’s musical world in general.
 You can hardly find a group of musicians on campus—chamber orchestras, woodwind or brass quintets, pit orchestras, saxophone quartets, theory & composition seminars, music history classes, or even rock bands and choruses—that isn’t touched by the members of the Yale University Bands.

 Want to get in on the action?

 The Yale Concert Band, the musical center for the woodwind and brass world at Yale University, is best known for its varied repertoire, which spans from traditional marches, world premieres, and crowd favorites to the music of Glenn Miller and theatrical pieces (involving black lights, a fog machine, sunglasses and the biggest clarinet you’ve ever seen).
 Recent successes for the ensemble include the sold-out performance of our recreation of the Glenn Miller Band in Woolsey Hall, and a 2011 concert in Carnegie Hall, in which the band premiered a French horn concerto and performed a Chinese cantata with a chorus of over 100 singers.